cogsys-tuebingen/pathplanningrepository/README.md

 ValueError: Simulation stopped within first timestep.
 "Missing variables: ['x_sea_water_velocity', 'y_sea_water_velocity']", 'The simulation stopped before requested end time was reached.'
 ```
 Then, most probably, you entered a date, time, or location for which weather data is unavailable.
 Possible values for 'type' (under 'agent') are 'recbnb', 'spiral', and 'rectangle', resulting in the three types described in the paper.
-Under the current configurations, one hour in real time is 648 time steps in simulation (The drone is simulated at a speed of 18 meters per second).
+Under the current configurations, one hour in real time is 648 time steps in simulation (The UAV is simulated at a speed of 18 meters per second).